zevaz13/data-bilateralprop/README.md

 Raw data for the PLOS ONE paper: "Neural Correlates of Bilateral Proprioception and Adaptation with Training"

 # Authors:
-Sebastian Rueda Parra (PhD), Electrical Engineering, University of Idaho
+Sebastian Rueda Parra (PhD).
+Electrical Engineering, University of Idaho

-Eric Wolbrech (PhD), Mechanical Engineering, University of Idaho
+Eric Wolbrech (PhD).
+Mechanical Engineering, University of Idaho

-Joel Perry (PhD), Mechanical Engineering, University of Idaho
+Joel Perry (PhD).
+Mechanical Engineering, University of Idaho

-Disha Gupta (PhD), Stratton Veterans Affairs Medical Center, Albany, New York.
-Department of Electrical and Computer Engineering, University at Albany, State University of New York, Albany, New York.
+Disha Gupta (PhD).
+Stratton Veterans Affairs Medical Center, Albany, New York; Department of Electrical and Computer Engineering, University at Albany, State University of New York, Albany, New York.

 # Citation: